communityinclusion/explorevr.org/_posts/2014-04-22-Successful-Employment-Outcomes-by-Gender.md

 published: true
 ---

 **Description:** This chart displays successful employment outcomes by gender at closure between the years of 2008 and 2012.

-While 'Office and Administrative Support' occupations employed the most females in the year 2009, 'Military Specific' occupations employed the least number of females.
+> While 'Office and Administrative Support' occupations employed the most females in the year 2009, 'Military Specific' occupations employed the least number of females.
 In comparision, by the year 2012, while 'Office and Administrative Support' remained the occupation where most females were employed, the least number of females were employed in 'Architecture and Engineer' occupations.

+> Certain occupations, such as Healthcare Support and Practitioner occupations predominantly employ females, while 'Transportation and Material Moving' and 'Building and Grounds Celaning and Maintenance' occupations predominantly employ more males than females.

 **Data Source:** RSA-911